 Even though plastic only uses a small amount of fossil fuels compared to other industries like energy generation and transport, it still uses fossil fuels.

-Some estimates of oil use for plastic production are:
+Some estimates of oil use for plastic production are …

 Estimates vary by source, but tend to converge on a range between 4 to 8 percent of global oil consumption.

 … 4% of the world’s fossil resources are used in plastics production.

-- In Europe, it is estimated that between 4–6% of oil and gas is used for producing plastics
+In Europe, it is estimated that between 4–6% of oil and gas is used for producing plastics

 16. Fossil Fuels Require Refining, & The Plastic Production Process Uses Energy & Other Resources, & Produces Waste

-In addition to the above points, fossil fuels require refining, and the plastic production process uses energy, along with other resources like water.
+As another point related to the above two points, fossil fuels require refining, and the plastic production process uses energy, along with other resources like water.